Concepts

 of things:

-- In line 15, extractor has to explicitly declare that it depends on
+- Extractor has to explicitly declare that it depends on

 User

 dataset.
-This helps Fennel build an explicit lineage between features and the datasets they depend on. - In line 19, extractor is able to call a
+This helps Fennel build an explicit lineage between features and the datasets they depend on. - Inside the body of the extractor, function

 lookup